 What is Sango sea coral and where does it come from?

-Okinawa is located on a former coral reef of the Sango sea coral.
-The rain flows through the fossilized reef, absorbing the valuable, now ionized minerals and trace elements of the Sango sea coral, is simultaneously filtered and cleaned by the coral and then fills the population's drinking water wells.
+Okinawa is located on a former coral reef of Sango sea coral.
+Rain flows through the fossilized reef, absorbing the valuable, now ionized minerals and trace elements of the Sango sea coral.
+The water is simultaneously filtered and purified by the coral, and then fills the local population's drinking water wells.

-The inhabitants of the Okinawa region in Japan are known for their high life expectancy and their good health in old age.
-Civilization diseases such as cardiovascular problems and cancer were virtually unknown in Okinawa.
-As part of a study carried out from 1976 to 1994, the so-called Okinawa Centenarian Study, a team of scientists investigated for the first time the diet of the small island people and why people in Okinawa live to be 100 years old or older more often than in other regions of the world and also more often than in the rest of Japan, and in one third of all cases are still able to manage their daily lives independently (cf. https://orcls.org/ocs/).
+The inhabitants of the Okinawa region in Japan are known for their high life expectancy and excellent health in old age.
+Lifestyle diseases such as cardiovascular problems and cancer were virtually unknown in Okinawa.
+In a study conducted from 1976 to 1994, the so-called Okinawa Centenarian Study, a team of scientists investigated for the first time the diet of the small island people and why people in Okinawa live to be 100 years old or older more often than in other regions of the world and also more often than in the rest of Japan, and in one third of all cases are still able to manage their daily lives independently (see. https://orcls.org/ocs/).

-It was found that an important difference from other Japanese regions was Okinawa's special water.
-It is mainly the unique mineral composition of the drinking water, which is due to the Sango coral rock.
+It was discovered that an important difference to other Japanese regions was Okinawa's special water. v.a. the unique mineral composition of the drinking water, which is derived from the Sango coral rock.

 The bioavailability of Sango sea coral

-The minerals in the Sango sea coral are in ionized form, which significantly improves their absorption in the body.
-In particular, the calcium from the sea coral is characterized by above-average bioavailability of ~90% as a Japanese study from 1999 showed (cf. https://www.jstage.jst.go.jp/article/jnsv1973/45/5/45_5_509/_article).
-This means that 90% of the calcium we consume actually reaches our cells and is not simply excreted again.
+The minerals in Sango sea coral are present in ionized form, which significantly improves their absorption in the body.
+Calcium from the sea coral, in particular, is characterized by above-average bioavailability of ~90%. as a Japanese study from 1999 showed (cf. https://www.jstage.jst.go.jp/article/jnsv1973/45/5/45_5_509/_article).
+D.h90% of the calcium we consume actually reaches our cells and is not simply excreted again.

-In conventional preparations, it is often only present in its solid compound as calcium carbonate.
+In conventional supplements, it is often only present in its solid form as calcium carbonate.
 After ingestion, it must then be laboriously dissolved during the digestive process.
 Only then can our body metabolize the mineral.
-This lengthy process often reduces the bioavailability of common preparations to 20-40%.
+This lengthy process often reduces the bioavailability of common supplements to 20-40%.

 Reinhard Danne writes in his book “Sango Sea Corals” that Sango sea coral and the calcium it contains are not only significantly more bioavailable, but can also be detected in the bloodstream within 20 minutes.

-The researchers involved found that the minerals in sea corals are much better absorbed by the intestinal mucosa than conventional dietary supplements made from carbonate compounds.
-The Sango sea coral therefore really does seem to be something special and cannot be compared to conventional carbonates.
+The researchers involved discovered at the time that the minerals in sea corals are absorbed much better by the intestinal mucosa than conventional dietary supplements containing carbonate compounds.
+Thus, Sango sea coral appears to be something special and not comparable to conventional carbonates.

 Sango sea coral resembles human bones

-The Sango sea coral is so similar to the structure of our bones that it - as described here: https://www.freepatentsonline.com/DE20311110.html - would be ideal as a bone replacement material.
-Due to its similarity to human bone, the body does not view it as a foreign substance.
+The Sango sea coral is so similar to the structure of our bones that it - as described here: https://www.freepatentsonline.com/DE20311110.html - would be ideal as a bone substitute material.
+Because of its similarity to human bone, the body does not perceive it as a foreign substance.

-French scientists discovered this in a study at the end of the 1980s (cf. https://onlinelibrary.wiley.com/doi/10.1002/jbm.820230708) that bone implants made from coral are slowly reabsorbed by the body's own bone tissue, while at the same time the coral is replaced by new bone tissue over time.The scientists concluded that coral is an excellent biomaterial that acts as a scaffold in the body around which osteoblasts (bone cells) attach themselves, allowing new bone to form.
-Finnish researchers found something similar in 1996 (see: https://www.sciencedirect.com/science/article/abs/pii/0142961295003517?via%3Dihub).
+French scientists discovered this in a study at the end of the 1980s (see https://onlinelibrary.wiley.com/doi/10.1002/jbm.820230708) that bone implants made from the coral are slowly resorbed by the body's own bone tissue, while at the same time the coral is replaced by new bone tissue over time.The scientists concluded that coral is an excellent biomaterial that acts as a scaffold in the body around which osteoblasts (bone cells) accumulate, allowing new bone to form.
+Finnish researchers discovered something similar in 1996 (see [unclear text]. https://www.sciencedirect.com/science/article/abs/pii/0142961295003517?via%3Dihub).

-A few years later, the Department of Oral and Maxillofacial Surgery at the Charité University Hospital in Berlin began using coral as a bone replacement material in the skull area.
-The results were published a few years later (1998) under the title "Natural coral calcium carbonate as alternative substitute in bone defects of the skull" in a specialist journal for oral and maxillofacial surgery (cf. https://link.springer.com/article/10.1007/s100060050037).
+A few years later, the Department of Oral and Maxillofacial Surgery at the Charité University Hospital in Berlin began using coral as a bone substitute for cranial bone.
+The results were published a few years later (1998) in a journal for oral and maxillofacial surgery under the title "Natural coral calcium carbonate as an alternative substitute in bone defects of the skull" (see [link missing]. https://link.springer.com/article/10.1007/s100060050037).

 Why should calcium and magnesium be supplemented together?

-Magnesium is necessary for proper metabolization and incorporation of calcium into bones.
-Without sufficient magnesium, calcium may be more likely to be deposited in soft tissues or blood vessels, increasing the risk of calcification.
+Magnesium is necessary for proper calcium metabolism and incorporation into bones.
+Without sufficient magnesium, calcium is more likely to be deposited in soft tissues or blood vessels, increasing the risk of calcification.

-An excess of calcium can also deplete magnesium reserves in the body.
-The ratio between the two minerals is crucial for the healthy functioning of muscles, nerves and the cardiovascular system.
+An excess of calcium can also deplete the body's magnesium reserves.
+The balance between the two minerals is crucial for the healthy function of muscles, nerves, and the cardiovascular system.

 Calcium, for example, is responsible for muscle contraction.
-Magnesium, on the other hand, ensures that muscles relax.
+Magnesium, on the other hand, ensures muscle relaxation.
 An imbalance can promote muscle cramps or tension.

 The recommended optimal ratio of calcium to magnesium is about 2:1.

-Calcium and magnesium in the Sango sea coral are also present in a ratio of 2:1, which is ideal for our body.
-Only if this ratio is maintained can the minerals be optimally metabolized by our organism.
+Calcium and magnesium in Sango sea coral are also present in an ideal ratio of 2:1 for our body.
+Only when this ratio is maintained can the minerals be optimally metabolized by our organism.

 Is Sango sea coral vegan and gluten-free?